mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 With this you'll learn how to get started.
 If you are really interested to know all the main features, you can read the [intermediary](INTERMEDIARY.md) tutorial.
 After that, when you get used to the lang, you can check the [advanced](ADVANCED.md) tutorial to learn some lit stuff like really low level things.

 ## The common place
-The things you already know.
+The things you may already know.

+## Disclaimer
+You'll see several times functions like `putc`, `getc`, `puts`.
+All those need to be included in your file when writing in real world (see [external code](#External-code) for further explanation).
+But for reasons of simplicity and didactic, we omitted the external requirement code.

 ### Hello world
 Like, C, but **B**etter.